Table of Contents

 Video AI analytics uses machine learning to automatically recognize objects, people, and behaviors.
 This capability addresses the core pain point of reactive systems by flagging incidents in real time.

-• Vehicle enters no-go zones: detect vehicles entering restricted areas, fire lanes, or loading docks efficiently.
+- Vehicle enters no-go zones: detect vehicles entering restricted areas, fire lanes, or loading docks.

 Reducing false alarms with context-aware intelligence

 A major pain point for security leaders is the high rate of false alarms from legacy motion detection.
-Advanced Video AI can distinguish between likely threats and harmless motion, such as a person walking through a parking lot versus a plastic bag blowing in the wind, or normal vehicle circulation versus suspicious loitering.
-This helps alerts be more relevant and actionable.
+Advanced Video AI distinguishes between likely threats and harmless motion—a person walking through a parking lot versus a plastic bag blowing in the wind, or normal vehicle circulation versus suspicious loitering.
+This makes alerts more relevant and actionable.
+Storage Asset Management (SAM) deployed Spot AI to address break-ins across 50 unstaffed locations.
+By replacing manual review with automated alerts for loitering and perimeter breaches, they detected intruders at 1 AM, alerted police immediately, and saw zero subsequent break-ins after the arrest (Spot AI).

 Accelerating investigations with smart search

-Manual investigation processes can be time-consuming.
-Video AI platforms index footage by metadata, allowing operators to search for "red truck" or "person in blue shirt" quickly.
-This capability cuts investigation time from hours to minutes, allowing teams to share evidence with law enforcement more quickly.
+Manual investigation processes drain valuable time.
+Video AI platforms index footage by metadata, allowing operators to search for "red truck" or "person in blue shirt" and jump to the exact moment.
+This capability cuts investigation time from hours to minutes, allowing teams to share evidence with law enforcement faster.

 Active deterrence and remote intervention

-Detection is only half the battle; deterrence can help mitigate losses.
+Detection is only half the battle—deterrence mitigates losses.
 Active deterrence measures communicate to potential offenders that they are being watched, changing their risk calculation.

 Remote video monitoring and audio intervention

 Remote video monitoring integrated with two-way audio enables specialists to intervene in real time.
-When suspicious behavior is detected, operators can use audio talk-down features to engage directly with individuals on-site, which can effectively deter criminal activity before it escalates.
+When suspicious behavior is detected, operators can use contextual talkdowns to engage directly with individuals on-site, deterring criminal activity before it escalates.

-• Cost efficiency: live video monitoring costs are frequently one-third the amount of employing a security guard to work onsite (Source: Valley Alarm).
+- Cost efficiency: live video monitoring costs are frequently one-third the amount of employing a security guard to work onsite.

 Mobile surveillance units for high-risk periods